Apache Kafka - K8s

 where --container kafka

-is to select the Kafka workload container of the unit.
+is to select the Apache Kafka workload container of the unit.
 By default, the charm operator container is opened.

 argument.
 Note that client.properties